Get Tangem

-Crypto payment processing, or cryptoprocessing, refers to the process by which payments in cryptocurrency are processed.
-The first cryptoprocessor was launched by BitPay in 2011.
-Today, dozens of cryptocurrency processors allow buyers to pay for goods and services using cryptocurrencies.
+Crypto payment processing, or cryptoprocessing, refers to the processing of cryptocurrency payments.
+BitPay launched the first cryptoprocessor in 2011.
+Today, dozens of cryptocurrency processors allow buyers to pay for cryptocurrency goods and services.

 How cryptocurrency payment gateways work